Generic Name: sodium oxybate (SO dee um OX i bate)

 How should I take sodium oxybate?

-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Sodium oxybate can slow or stop your breathing, even at regular doses or if you are also taking stimulant medicine.
-Never use sodium oxybate in larger amounts, or for longer than prescribed.
+Use the medicine exactly as directed.

 Sodium oxybate may be habit-forming.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Misuse of this medicine can cause breathing problems, seizure, loss of consciousness, or death.
 Selling or giving away sodium oxybate is against the law.